MosesMendoza/salesserver/README.md

-# numberserver
+# salesserver

-This actually isn't a number server.
 This is a playground app for bridging a REST API -> kafka topic in java.
 The idea is that this service takes incoming requests, and publishes them to a kafka topic, where presumably other work can be done from it.

 The "service" we're building here is a sales tracker.
 When a sale happens, that sale event is posted to this service, which writes the sale to a kafka topic.